alexkemp9/Python3docs/README.md

 1. Copy + Paste sometimes omits Tables.
 It seems that only Tables that are NOT encapsulated with a Frame will be copied.

->Example 1:
->> Chapter 13 Regular Expressions (begins p483 in [1_Programming-In-Python3.pdf](/1_Programming-In-Python3.pdf)) has 7 tables.
->
->> I placed my cursor on the last line of p481 in [1_Programming-In-Python3.odt](/1_Programming-In-Python3.odt), held down the \<Shift> key on the keyboard, and then moved my cursor to the last line of p505.
-That meant that the whole of Chapter 13 was selected.
-I then pressed \<Ctrl>+C (copy) and moved to a new LO document.
-Next was to press \<Ctrl>+V (paste).
->
->> Most of Chapter 13 was pasted into the new document, but that did NOT include 6 of the tables.
-The only Table that was pasted was Table 13.6 (p497).
-That Table is NOT encapsulated in a Frame, whilst all other Tables ARE encapsulated within a Frame.
->
->> That is a Bug.

-The above seems nice & simple, but the truth is messier.

->Example 2:
->> Chapter 14 Introduction to Parsing (begins p507 in [1_Programming-In-Python3.pdf](/1_Programming-In-Python3.pdf)) has 11 tables + 4 images.
->
->> I went through a similar copy/paste as with Ch13 above: only 5 of the 15 successfully pasted after copy:
->
->> - Table 14.5 (p514) : This Table IS encapsulated in a Frame.
->> - Table 14.8 (p519) : This Table is NOT encapsulated in a Frame.
->> - Table 14.10 (p520) : This Table is NOT encapsulated in a Frame.
->> - Image 14.11 (p520) : This Image has a caption (and thus IS encapsulated in a Frame).
->> - Image 14.14 (p522) : This Image has a caption (and thus IS encapsulated in a Frame).
->
->> All other 10 tables+images are contained within a Frame & did NOT copy.
+All the bug-issues on Frames have now (Dec 2024) been answered above (see [Frames](#frames).
+In short, do not anchor a Frame to a page.

 2. Selecting the whole of an image caption (eg for rename) also selects the image.
+If the caption is then deleted the image itself will also be deleted.
 The 1st letter needs to be de-selected to prevent that.
 3. The bottom of an image-in-frame-with-caption will coelesce with the top of a table-in-frame.
 In other words, the image will pay no regard to it's below-paragraph spacing.
 (I do not have an example of this to show as I went through the entire document re-arranging the text to prevent it occurring; it is still a bug).
 4. The “Sidebar” (which is identified as a `Frame` in the Navigator (F5)) coelesces with the Border of a Paragraph.
 An example can be seen on p293 of [‘3_new.pdf’](3_new.pdf).
 Just as with #3, this is an example of an entity within a Frame paying no attention to it's below-paragraph spacing.
 Possibly an identical bug.
 5. The Jump-Boxes (which are LO TextBoxes) will not allow some keyboard shortcuts, although the menu WILL work.
 An example is that `menu:Edit | Paste Special | Paste Unformatted Text` DOES work, but `Shift+Ctrl+Alt+V` does NOT work.